Cambridge District Scout Archive

 Many photographs show uniforms worn on camp without the shoulder knots.
 Being readily detached, often held in place with a safety pin, they may have been prone to detach inadvertently.
 Removing the shoulder knots was a sensible act.
 There is often a mix in informal camp photos, some Scouts with, some without.
 This could suggest no clear policy or instruction or a steady loss of shoulder knots.
 Nowhere is a loss mentioned, but today we do not record the loss of woggles on camp.

-No examples in pictures or in the archive collection show appreciable wear or unravelling.
+Few examples in pictures or in the archive collection show appreciable wear or unravelling.
 The specified Llama braid is a robust weave.

 ‘Llama Braid – a flat wool braid, originally from the fleece of llamas, it has a diagonal lay of the thread, being braided not woven, and is light, resilient and durable.’

 As with this wind-blown example, they were not rigid or starched.

 The following list includes eleven Patrols unique to the British Boy Scouts and is taken from British Boy Scouts Handbook as published by 2nd Goring and Streatley.
 Some colours change in other countries.
 Some descriptions of colours, if not the colours themselves, alter between countries.
 I have not listed these; I believe these to be UK colours.

 The list is not necessarily complete.
 Patrols were added at different times and the later editions of Scouting for Boys omitted the depictions and details of each Patrol.
 See also Structure/ Sections/ Scout Patrols in Cambridge for further details of cries, dates of introduction, use in Cambridge.